phac-nml/irida/doc/developer/setup/index.md

 1. Minimal verification: Check to see that Jetty starts, or
 2. Maximal verification: Run the complete test suite.

 Checking to see that Jetty starts will ensure that you're able to start hacking on the UI or the REST API.
-If you're going to be working on Galaxy-related features, you should *probably* run the complete test suite as it checks out a fresh version of Galaxy.
+If you're going to be working on Galaxy-related features, you should *probably* run the complete test suite as it runs a Docker version of Galaxy and verifies that communication between IRIDA and Galaxy will work properly.
 Keep in mind that the complete test suite execution currently takes approximately 1 hour to complete.

 #### Checking to see that Jetty starts